-After lunch at Popa Mountain Resort we will drive back to Bagan with some village stops en route to see how the local lifestyle is.
-Visit the pintoresque Minanthu Village and its toddy palm farms where they make palm sugar, roofing materials, twine, sieves, folk art objects and toys.
+After lunch at Popa Mountain Resort, we will drive back to Bagan with some village stops en route to observe the local lifestyle.
+Visit the picturesque Minanthu Village with toddy palm farms where they make palm sugar, roofing materials, twine, sieves, folk art objects, and toys.

-We will enjoy sunset at Mingalarzedi.
-Built in the XIII century, this is the newest large pagoda in Bagan, and it’s considered the masterpiece of Bamar pagoda architecture.
-Our last stop today will be having dinner at a traditional local restaurant.
+We will enjoy the sunset at Mingalarzedi.
+Built in the XIII century, this is the latest large pagoda in Bagan, and it’s considered the masterpiece of Bamar pagoda architecture.
+Our last stop today will be at a traditional local restaurant for having dinner.

 Overnight in Bagan.